JamiiForums: Controversy

 According to The Daily Beast and The Guardian, the website became a whistle blowing platform with its focus on current events and news, placing the website at direct opposition with the leading Tanzanian political party Chama Cha Mapinduzi.
 Tom Rhodes, a member of the committee to Protect Journalists in East Africa, notes that the website is notable for its function as a "cathartic tool where even disgruntled politicians go and upload sensitive documents" in the Irish Times.

-Due to its use was a whistle blowing platform, BBC News characterized the website as an East African version of Wikileaks and noted that there was concern over rumors that the website was being hacked online by the Tanzanian government.
-BBC further indicated that Google's search engine had lowered the ranking of the site due to concern over government influence.
+Due to its use was a whistle blowing platform, BBC News characterized the website as an East African version of Wikileaks.

 Beyond user-generated content, the founders of the website have advocated for freedom of media and social networking in Tanzania.
 The director of the website spoke out against recently passed Tanzanian laws that purportedly give too much power to the Tanzanian National Bureau of Statistics.

 From June 11, 2018, JamiiForums service was shut down and the platform was temporarily not available online due to failure of its owners to comply with government requirements of exposing users information and delaying paying registration fees as due to announcement made by Tanzania Regulatory Authority (TCRA) but 21days later it was back into operation.